abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_contours/py_contours_hierarchy/py_contours_hierarchy.rst

 Theory
 =========

 In the last few articles on contours, we have worked with several functions related to contours provided by OpenCV.
 But when we found the contours in image using **cv2.findContours()** function, we have passed an argument, **Contour Retrieval Mode**.
-We usually passed **cv2.RETR_LIST** or **cv2.RETR_TREE** for first this it worked nice.
+We usually passed **cv2.RETR_LIST** or **cv2.RETR_TREE** and it worked nice.
 But what does it actually mean ?

-Also, in the output, we got two arrays, one is our contours, and one more output which we named as ``hierarchy`` (Please checkout the codes in previous articles).
+Also, in the output, we got three arrays, first is the image, second is our contours, and one more output which we named as **hierarchy** (Please checkout the codes in previous articles).
 But we never used this hierarchy anywhere.
 Then what is this hierarchy and what is it for ?
 What is its relationship with the previous mentioned function argument ?

 That is what we are going to deal in this article.